Arcadia-Science/2023-amblyomma-americanum-diffex/README.md

 - `envs/`: Directory containing conda environment files for software dependencies.
 - `Snakefile`: The main workflow script orchestrating the analysis.
 - `notebooks`: Directory containing analysis notebooks.
 These notebooks are scratch analyses that were used to determine the best next steps for the Snakemake pipeline or for visualizations to include in the [Shiny App](./shiny).
 - `shiny`: Directory containing the code and data required to run the *A. americanum* Differential Expression Explorer Shiny App.
-Also contains the instructions for running the app locally or via the internet.
+Also contains the instructions for running the app locally.

 ### Workflow